15 Signs That Your Relationship Could Turn Abusive

 Your partner’s previous relationships were always a “problem”

 If the person you’re in a relationship with characterizes all their past partners as unfeeling, unreasonable, selfish, crazy, addicted, or just mean—and it was always the other person’s fault for the breakup—watch out.
 If your date takes no responsibility, says Tina B. Tessina, PhD, a psychotherapist and author of How to Be Happy Partners, warns that you could be the next one on that list.
 “Every relationship disaster takes two,” she says.
 “A healthy person does make mistakes, and people in relationships can grow apart, but your date should know what he or she could have done better.”
-These common behaviors can sabotage a relationship.
+Look out for these bad relationship habits so you can avoid them.

 Your partner doesn’t have a social life